 Danny raised an eyebrow, "I see…I suppose this is going to be one of those things where my life is going to be a lot more difficult in the foreseeable future then."
 He said, rather than asked.
 At Clockwork's nod he sighed and let go of his ghost half.
 "Fine…I'll get my parents, meet us in the living room."

-Maddie's eyes widened at the implications and she nodded slowly, while Jack grinned at the prospect of meeting another ghost, "Alright, Danny…take us to him."
-She said after a few moments.
+Maddie's eyes widened at the implications and she nodded slowly, while Jack grinned at the prospect of meeting another ghost, "Alright, honey…take us to him."
+She replied after recovering from her momentary shock.

-"Well, now that the introductions have been finished, I'm sure that Danny has already told you that I'm here to discuss some important matters with you."
-At Jack and Maddie's nods he turned to Danny and continued, "As you're no doubt aware the vast majority of the citizens in the ghost zone both fear and despise you, but due to your recent surge in power they have chosen to withdraw back to the ghost zone."
+"Well, now that the introductions have been finished, I'm sure that Daniel has already told you that I'm here to discuss some important matters with you."
+At Jack and Maddie's nods he turned to Danny and continued, "As you're no doubt aware the vast majority of the denizens in the Ghost Zone both fear and despise you, but due to your recent surge in power many have chosen to withdraw back to the ghost zone."

 Danny snorted derisively at being told the ghosts' feelings about him, as if he didn't know, "I've figured that much out on my own, Clockwork."
 He said, somewhat sarcastically.

-Clockwork shrugged and continued as if he hadn't been interrupted, "After much debate the ghost council has declared that they want to offer a peace treaty with you.
-Their terms are simple in that they are to stay within the confines of the ghost zone and in return you are not to harm them or take any offensive actions against them.
-Obviously if a ghost were to stray to the human realm then you could deal with them as you see fit and then return them to the ghost zone where they will receive punishment from their own kind."
+Clockwork shrugged and continued as if he hadn't been interrupted, "After much debate the Ghost Council has declared that they want to offer a peace treaty with you.
+Their terms are simple in that they are to avoid Amity Park and in return you are not to harm them or take any offensive actions against them.
+Obviously if a ghost were to stray to the human realm then you could deal with them as you see fit and then return them to the ghost zone where they will receive punishment from their own kind, though the treaty does not forbid them from accessing the human world entirely.
+Only Amity Park is expressly off limits to their incursions."

 Danny raised an eyebrow at that, "Okay…I'm not seeing the bad side to this."
 He said cautiously.

-The Time Master sighed and shook his head, "That would be because I haven't got to the bad part yet, Danny.
-Right now this is just me being the Ghost Zone's representative, once you've agreed to the terms of the treaty I will continue with the rest of the news."
+The Time Master sighed and shook his head, "That would be because I haven't got there yet, Daniel.
+Right now this is just me being the Ghost Council's representative, once you've agreed to the terms of the treaty I will continue with the rest of the news."

 "Done."
-Danny said, immediately, a small wave of relief washing over both his and his parents faces at the news that the treaty was genuine.
+Danny answered immediately, a small wave of relief washing over both his and his parents faces at the news that the treaty was genuine.

 "Good."
-Clockwork said, letting a small smile play across his face, before frowning again, "Unfortunately that brings us to our next topic…your future."
+Clockwork replied, letting a small smile play across his face, before frowning again, "Unfortunately that brings us to our next topic…your future."

 Danny's eyes widened and he could feel the color drain from his face, he glanced at his parents and saw that they had similar, though less drastic, reactions.
-"I'm afraid, Danny, that my hold on your evil self is growing weak.
-Dan has been constantly attempting to escape for years and, as we both know, it is inevitable that he will.
-Sometime within the time frame of two years Dan will break free and he will destroy me.
-He will wreak havoc on the ghost zone before he comes to the human world.
+"I'm afraid, Daniel, that my hold on your counterpart is growing weak.
+Dan has been constantly attempting to escape for years and, as you've suspected, it is inevitable that he will.
+Sometime within the time frame of two years Dan will break free and he will likely attempt to destroy me.
+He will wreak havoc on the Ghost Zone before he comes to the human world.
 As much as I would like to say otherwise this cannot be prevented, the most that can be done is to delay the process."

-Clockwork grimaced, "Danny, what I'm about to ask of you will not be easy for you, but you must do it.
-Though I know it will be no comfort now know that in the near future you will find yourself the happiest you've been in years, despite this knowledge that will plague you."
+Clockwork grimaced, "Daniel, what I'm about to ask of you will not be easy for you, but you must do it.
+I know it will be no comfort now, but in the near future you will find yourself the happiest you've been in years, despite this knowledge that will plague you."

 Danny stared at the ghost, more than just a little afraid, and tried to swallow the lump that had developed in his throat, "Tell me…"

 Clockwork glanced at Jack and Maddie who looked just as fearful as Danny, before nodding.
 "Very well...before I tell you, believe me when I say that I wish there was another way."
 At Danny's hesitant nod he continued, "Right now Dan is drawing power from you, there is nothing you can do to prevent it while you are here.
-The only way to stop him from gaining power is to put distance between yourself and Amity Park.
+The only way to stop him from gaining power is to put distance between yourself and the portal here in Amity Park.
 Coincidentally this coincides with the plans of an...associate of mine.
-Your assistance is required in Japan, where you will stay for two years, before returning here to face Dan."
+Your assistance is required in Japan where, if everything goes according to plan, you will stay for two years before returning here to face Dan."

 Danny blinked before shaking his head.
 Alright…that doesn't seem so difficult, we don't have much reason to stay here anyways.
 He thought to himself and when he glanced at his parents they seemed to be coming to the same conclusions.
 However that illusion was shattered with Clockwork's next sentence.

-"You will have to leave your family behind, Danny."
+"You will have to leave your family behind, Daniel."

-Danny's eyes flashed green at that and he shook his head violently, "Like hell I will!
+Danny's eyes flashed green at that and he shook his head violently as he jumped up off the couch, "Like hell I will!
 Why the hell would I need to do that?"
 He asked angrily, jumping to his feet.

 "Because, Danny, somebody has to keep watch on the ghost portal.
 You know as well as everybody else in this room that it cannot be shut off without expelling disastrous amounts of energy into your world."
 He said calmly, clearly expecting the outburst from Danny.